sweeneychris/TheiaSfM/docs/source/ransac.rst

 .. class:: RansacParameters

+.. member:: double RansacParameter::error_thresh

+  DEFAULT: ``No default``

-  ``error_thresh``: Error threshold to determin inliers for RANSAC (e.g.,
-     squared reprojection error).
+   Error threshold to determine inliers for RANSAC (e.g., squared reprojection error).
 This is what will be used by the estimator to determine inliers.

+.. member:: double RansacParameter::failure_probability

+  DEFAULT: ``0.01``

-  ``failure_probability``: The failure probability of RANSAC.
-Set to 0.01 means
-        that RANSAC has a 1% chance of missing the correct pose.
-The default value is 0.01
+  The failure probability of RANSAC.
+Set to 0.01 means that RANSAC has a 1% chance of missing the correct pose.

+.. member:: double RansacParameter::min_inlier_ratio

+  DEFAULT: ``0.0``

-  ``min_inlier_ratio``: The minimal assumed inlier ratio, i.e., it is assumed
-      that the given set of correspondences has an inlier ratio of at least min_inlier_ratio.
+  The minimal assumed inlier ratio, i.e., it is assumed that the given set of correspondences has an inlier ratio of at least min_inlier_ratio.
 This is required to limit the number of RANSAC iteratios.

-The default ratio is 0.1
+.. member:: int RansacParameter::min_iterations

+  DEFAULT: ``100``

-  ``min_iterations``: The minimum number of iterations to perform before exiting RANSAC.
+  The minimum number of iterations to perform before exiting RANSAC.

+.. member:: int RansacParameter::max_iterations

+  DEFAULT: ``std::numeric_limits<int>::max()``

-  ``max_iterations``: Another way to specify the maximal number of RANSAC
+   Another way to specify the maximal number of RANSAC iterations.
-      iterations.
 In effect, the maximal number of iterations is set to min(max_ransac_iterations, T), where T is the number of iterations corresponding to min_inlier_ratio.
 This variable is useful if RANSAC is to be applied iteratively, i.e., first applying RANSAC with an min_inlier_ratio of x, then with one of x-y and so on, and we want to avoid repeating RANSAC iterations.
 However, the preferable way to limit the number of RANSAC iterations is to set min_inlier_ratio and leave max_ransac_iterations to its default value.

-Per default, this variable is set to std::numeric_limits<int>::max().
+.. member:: bool RansacParameter::use_mle

+  DEFAULT: ``false``

-  ``use_mle``: When set to ``true``, the MLE score [Torr]_ is used instead of
-      the inlier count.
-Thi is useful way to improve the performance of RANSAC in most cases.
+  When set to ``true``, the MLE score [Torr]_ is used instead of the inlier count.
+This is useful way to improve the performance of RANSAC in most cases.

-  ``use_Tdd_test``: Whether to use the T_{d,d}, with d=1, test proposed in [ChumRandomizedRansac]_
-      After computing the model, RANSAC selects one match at random and evaluates all poses.
-If the point is an outlier to one pose, the corresponding pose is rejected.
-Notice that if the pose solver returns multiple poses, then at most one pose is correct.
-If the selected match is correct, then only the correct pose will pass the test.
-Per default, the test is disabled.
-      NOTE: Not currently implemented!

 .. class:: RansacSummary

+.. member:: std::vector<int> RansacSummary::inliers

-  ``inliers``: A std::vector<int> container with inlier indices.
+  A std::vector<int> container with inlier indices.

+.. member:: int RansacSummary::num_iterations

-  ``num_iterations``: Number of iterations required.
+  Number of iterations required.

+.. member:: double RansacSummary::confidence

-  ``confidence``: The observed confidence of the model based on the inlier ratio
-       and the number of iterations performed.
+  The observed confidence of the model based on the inlier ratio and the number of iterations performed.

 We will illustrate the use of the RANSAC class with a simple line estimation example.